Jason Richards: Illness and death

-In November 2010 it was revealed that Richards was admitted to hospital on 16 November and was later diagnosed with an adrenocortical carcinoma.
+In November 2010, it was revealed that Richards was admitted to hospital on November 16 and was later diagnosed with an adrenocortical carcinoma.
 Richards immediately stepped away from racing to devote his energies to fighting the illness with Andrew Jones substituting for the balance of the 2010 season.
-He continued to race sporadically with guest appearances in the second-tier V8 Supercar series, Australian GT Championship, Touring Car Masters and continued testing with Brad Jones Racing into the second half of 2011.
-He died on 15 December 2011 at his home.
+He continued to race sporadically with guest appearances in the Fujitsu V8 Supercar Series, Australian GT Championship, Touring Car Masters, and continued testing with Brad Jones Racing into the second half of 2011.